finettt/agent-go/README.md

 - Code style guidelines
 - Pull request process

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature-name`
+3. Make your changes following the guidelines
+4. Test your changes: `go test ./...`
+5. Commit your changes: `git commit -m "feat: add new feature description"`
+6. Push to your fork: `git push origin feature/your-feature-name`
+7. Create a Pull Request with a clear description

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.